RomainMarcazzan/Reservia/README.md

 # Reservia

-Accomodations and Activities in a city web page with Html/CSS responsive main page.
+Accomodations and Activities in a city responsive web page.
+(Html/CSS only)